 - Treat each position as a turnaround.
 Assume that incrementalism won’t do.
 Managing turnarounds requires tools also useful for anyone who wants to make a big impact.

-- Recognize the importance of the “First 100 days”.
+- Recognize the importance of time.
 Regardless of whether a company moves high-performers every 18 months or 5 years, every minute matters when driving to make a big impact.
 Important tools emerge from recognizing the fungibility of time.

 - Intensity: Students are graded in their case analysis and class participation.
 Additionally, students are “cold-called” to open cases.
 Tools for proper case preparation and opening presentation are thoroughly discussed, evaluated and then applied.
 The Top 10% of each graduating class are designated Sherrill Scholars and receive recognition with their reporting manager and CEO.